Kooroshoo/Design-Patterns/README.md

       **Use Cases:**

-      1. A class has only one instance
+      1. Ensuring a single instance of the object is maintained.

-      2. Provide a global point of access to that instance
+      2. Offering a centralized access point to that instance across the application.

-      3. Used for logging/Database Connection/State Management
+      3. Employed in scenarios like logging, database connections, and state management.

 - **Factory Method Pattern**: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.

   ![image](https://github.com/Kooroshoo/Design-Patterns/assets/26629624/bb8357b1-e2a6-487c-b808-041f0072e0c9)

+        **Use Cases:**

+      1. Used for abstraction

+      2. Enforcing Constraints on Object Creation

+      3. Dynamic Object Creation

 - Abstract Factory Pattern: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.